skmezanul/sysadmin/README.md

 rpd.sh - Resolse packages duplicates in the system

 softaculousinstall.sh - Install the Softaculous in cPanel server

+sa-learn2.sh - Search SA for all accounts in cPanel server

 spacemonitor.sh - Verify space in the some partition